About the program

 6 |

-Research track are required to write a research thesis related to the older population.
+Students are also required to write a research thesis related to the older population.

 Disability, rehabilitation, and mental health